wiseman-timelord/Requirement-Installator/README.md

 1. Download and unpack to the same Directory as the `requirements.txt`.
 2. Edit this line `set "PYTHON_VERSION_NODECIMAL=310"` to have the version relevant to the program the `requirements.txt` relates to (eg. 311 for version 3.11).
 3. Run `Universal-Requirements-Installer.Bat`, and take a look at the output, it will show if there are any issues, but regardless of issues, just ignore the `Verifying installation...` section for now, and try running the Program you were installing requirements for.

+### Notation:
-4. If there are problems running the program that  `requirements.txt` relates to you should definately run `Universal-Requirements-Installer` again, and ensure to check the `Verifying installation...` section, and determine if any of those dependencies are required for the application to work, and refer to online information regarding dependency issues, but ensure you ignore any dependency compatibility issues, if they are not for the SPECIFIC VERSION of the SPECIFIC, PROGRAMS AND LIBRARIES, that you are trying to use currently.
+- If there are problems running the program that  `requirements.txt` relates to you should definately run `Universal-Requirements-Installer` again, and ensure to check the `Verifying installation...` section, and determine if any of those dependencies are required for the application to work, and refer to online information regarding dependency issues, but ensure you ignore any dependency compatibility issues, if they are not for the SPECIFIC VERSION of the SPECIFIC, PROGRAMS AND LIBRARIES, that you are trying to use currently.
 Again, shift between versions of python to find a version where critical libraries wont conflict.

 ## DISCLAIMER
 This software is subject to the terms in License.Txt, covering usage, distribution, and modifications.
 For full details on your rights and obligations, refer to License.Txt.